girmaaa/python-opcua/README.md

 This project provides a benchmark for measuring latency in an OPC UA server-client architecture combined with CAN bus communication.
 It includes scripts for setting up an OPC UA server and client, sending data over CAN bus, and analyzing latencies.
 This documentation provides a complete overview of the project, its components, and instructions on how to run and analyze latency in your setup.

-Table of Contents

-Project Overview
-System Requirements
-Installation and Setup
-How to Run the Benchmark
-Explanation of Each Script
-Latency Analysis
-Results Interpretation
-Project Design Choices
-Troubleshooting
-Project Overview

 This project simulates an OPC UA server that collects data and communicates via a CAN bus with a client, with a primary goal of measuring the latency of data transmission and update times.

 The main components of the project include: